List of Pound Puppies characters: Other

-Silver Paw – A leader of the wolves who, hence his namesake, has a front silver-like paw.
+Silver Paw – a leader of the wolves who, hence his namesake, has a front silver-like paw.
 Silver Paw and his tribe helps the Pound Puppies cross Danger Mountain to help Casey find his owners.
 Cooler saves him just before Danger Mountain collapse and Silver Paw, in return, keeps Katrina busy.
-He appears in Casey, Come Home.
-Voiced by Erv Immeman.
+He appears in "Casey, Come Home", voiced by Erv Immeman.

-Shadow Monster – A shadowy creature who is actually Whopper's fear of the dark in Whopper's nightmares in Good Night, Sweet Pups.
-Voiced by Charlie Adler (uncredited).
+Shadow Monster – a shadowy creature who is actually Whopper's fear of the dark in Whopper's nightmares in Good Night, Sweet Pups, voiced by Charlie Adler (uncredited).

-Cheep Cheep – A baby bird who is injured after an attempt to fly.
-He is rescued from Catgut by Bright Eyes and is able to recover at the Pound Puppies HQ.
-However, Cheep Cheep begins behaving like a dog.
+Cheep Cheep – a baby bird who is injured after an attempt to fly.
+He is rescued from Catgut by Bright Eyes and is able to recover at the Pound Puppies HQ, but Cheep Cheep begins behaving like a dog.
 He is later reunited with his parents after he is able to fly.
-He appears in The Bird Dog and is voiced by Frank Welker.
+He appears in "The Bird Dog", voiced by Frank Welker.

-Cooler Wolf – Cooler's ancestor in Casey, Come Home.
-Voiced by Dan Gilvezan.
+Cooler Wolf – Cooler's ancestor in "Casey, Come Home", voiced by Dan Gilvezan.

-Red Alert Pup – A talking alarm system at the Pound Puppy HQ who usually reports emergencies and news in Season 2 of the TV Series.
+Red Alert Pup – a talking alarm system at the Pound Puppy HQ who usually reports emergencies and news in Season 2 of the TV series.
 His favorite story is Peter Pup.
-Voiced by Don Messick (uncredited).
+Red Alert Pup is voiced by Don Messick (uncredited).

-Robotic Rover – A battery-operated robotic dog built by Katrina Stoneheart in The Bright Eyes Mob.
+Robotic Rover – a battery-operated robotic dog built by Katrina Stoneheart in "The Bright Eyes Mob".
 He is invented by Katrina to fool Mrs. Vanderspiff into thinking that Katrina loves dogs.
 However, one of his parts is taken by Howler and causes Robotic Rover to endlessly kiss Katrina.
 The Pound Puppies are able to stop Robotic Rover by bumping into Brattina, causing her to drop the remote control in the punch bowl.
 This puts a stop to Katrina's chance of getting $1 Million from Mrs. Vanderspiff.
-Vocal effects provided by Frank Welker.
+Vocal effects were provided by Frank Welker.

-Squiggly – A young caterpillar whom Whopper makes friends with in Dog and Caterpillar.
+Squiggly – a young caterpillar whom Whopper makes friends with in "Dog and Caterpillar".
 When Squiggly saves Whopper from Catgut, Whopper and Squiggly are good friends.
 Later, Squiggly turns into a butterfly and says goodbye to Whopper.
-Voiced by Frank Welker.
+He is voiced by Frank Welker.

-Rocky – The head of a family of racoons who steal the Pound Puppies' items in In Pups We Trust.
+Rocky – the head of a family of racoons who steal the Pound Puppies' items in "In Pups We Trust".
 The reason why they stole the items is because stealing is part of their natural lives and they can’t help it.
 Later, Rocky and his family, to make it up with the Pound Puppies, help Holly and the others rebuild the pound when it is wrecked by Catgut.
-Voiced by Steve Bulen.
+Rocky is voiced by Steve Bulen.